pablotorne/vlbi_scripts_30m/README.md

 check_duplicate_sources.py
 - Reads the output of a paKo .sou catalog and detects duplicate sources

+vex_copilot.py
+- Summarises on screen an observing schedule and guides the observer in real time on best actions to do in the gaps between scans.

 ---

 For master LOCAL code development use mrt-lx3 (vlbi)